gripped/patch-hook/README.md

 If that's unacceptable **DON'T USE IT**.

 patch_hook_path = '/usr/local/bin/patch-hook'
-patch-hook needs to be there or change the line above in add-hook to reflect where is is located.
+patch-hook needs to be there or change the line above in add-hook to reflect where it is located.